techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/index.md

 ---

 ## Impact (What success looks like)
-- Pupils can describe their creations in terms of **inputs, processing and outputs**.
+- Participants can describe their creations in terms of **inputs, processing and outputs**.
 - They use **computing vocabulary** (variables, loops, conditions).
 - They demonstrate **debugging strategies** and persistence.
 - By the end of term, every child has completed a set of working mini-projects and shared one with peers.